 The best wetsuits will maintain your body temperature in rapidly changing ocean conditions and protects you from harmful contact with sharp coral or stinging jelly fish.

-Wearing the best wetsuit will help your body retain heat and allow you to enjoy your dive or surfing in comfort.
+Wearing a wetsuit will help your body retain heat and allow you to enjoy your dive or surfing in comfort.

 We evaluated a wide variety of wetsuits and narrowed it down our top 7 picks.
 This guide will help you choose the right wetsuit for the water temperatures and conditions that you scuba dive or surf in.